rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/VirtualAssistant/VirtualAssistant.md

 ### Disabling send button

-Disabling the send button prevents from being pressed.
+Disabling the send button using `isSendButtonDisabled` prevents it from being clicked.

 ```js file="./VirtualAssistantDisableOnEmptyText.tsx"